-Be aware of being as close to the city center as possible, close to a bus station, metro station, university, school, hospital, stores, restaurant, banks …any of this elements will bring value to your investment over the years.
+Be aware of being as close to the city center as possible, close to a bus station, metro station, university, school, hospital, stores, restaurants, banks …any of this elements will bring value to your investment over the years.

-The suburbs are a lower price option but they cost you a LOT of time over the years.
+The suburbs are a lower price option, but they cost you a LOT of time over the years.
 Think about it: if your commute to work is maybe 1 hour/way, in two weeks that totals 20 hours (almost a day of your life!!!) every two weeks, spent commuting in a traffic jam.
 If possible, listen to me and buy property in the city.

 2. Orientation – the light